ceff-tech/ffc_api_client/README.md

 ```
 Both of these functions plot results immediately and optionally save the plots to the output folder.
 They
-also return a list with keys `ffc_results_df`, `percentiles`, and `drh`, so you can access the transformed
+also return a FFCProcessor object that has items named `ffc_results_df`, `percentiles`, and `drh`, so you can access the transformed
-data directly for additional calculations.
+data directly for additional calculations, in addition to other available data.
 * `ffc_results` includes the raw data from the functional flows calculator for each flow metric by
    day of water year.
 * `ffc_percentiles` includes the calculated 10th, 25th, 50th, 75th, and 90th percentiles for each metric